 The Australian Shepherd rose to prominence via the rodeo circuit and television appearances.
 They eventually became a popular breed and proved to be naturally bright and obedient dogs.

-They treat work as if it is played.
+They treat work as if he is played.
 They form strong bonds with their caregivers.
 This breed of dog is devoted, loving, and eager to accompany you wherever you go.

 They enjoy spending time with their masters and are wary of strangers, but they are not known to be aggressive.

 Because they are a herding breed, they like to stay together and are a dog that can be held off-leash, unlike a dog that would run away after smelling anything.
-The Aussie will keep an eye on you at all times and keep you in their sights.
+The Aussie will always keep an eye on you and keep you in their sights.

 They make excellent herding and guard dogs.
-When something is wrong, they bark and they resent things that are out of order.
-If you allow them, they will guard the young, ducks, lambs, and cattle.
+When something is wrong, they bark, and they resent things that are out of order.
+They will protect the young, ducks, lambs, and cattle if you allow them.

 They might even attempt to collect the vacuum cleaner or the lawn mower.
-They are heavier in build than Border Collies and have comparable herding tendencies.
+They are heavier in build than Border Collies and have similar herding tendencies.

-This dog needs a lot of activity otherwise it will get boring quickly.
-The Australian Shepherd is well aware of its intelligence and will take any opportunity to demonstrate it.
+This dog needs a lot of activity; otherwise he will get bored quickly.
+The Australian Shepherd is well aware of his intelligence and will take any opportunity to demonstrate it.

-If well socialized and trained they would not bite children and other small animals in the home, they are good with children and other pets.
+If well socialized and trained, they would not bite children and other small animals in the home; they are good with children and other pets.
 Many herding breed dogs have a natural propensity to nip, but they can be trained not to.
-It is essential that you start working on it right away.
+You must start working on it right away.

 Australian Shepherds are known to be very obedient.
-They are not known to be a difficult breed.
+They are not known to be a challenging breed.
 They have a strong desire to make others happy.